Eggless Banana Bread

 When you’re ready to eat it, unwrap or uncover it and let it sit at room temperature on a wire rack or plate until fully thawed.
 This should only take an hour or two.
 I don’t recommend re-freezeing once defrosted.

-I hope you love this recipe!
+I hope you love this vegan banana bread recipe!
 If you make it at home, please let me know what you think by leaving a rating or comment below.
 Happy baking! xo

 Eggless Banana Bread

-Comforting, hearty and delightfully sweet banana bread.
+Comforting, hearty and delightfully sweet vegan banana bread.
 A staple recipe for every egg-free baker.

 - 200 g Ripe bananas (around 2 medium or 4 small bananas)